named-data/NLSR/docs/beginners-guide.rst

 This command does not properly allow to employ the command window to enter new commands; however it displays the NFD logs.
 Therefore, it is recommended to open a new command window.
-This second window may be used to verify NDF’s status and then stop NFD by using the following
+This second window may be used to verify NDF's status and then stop NFD by using the following
 commands:

 ::